janositibor/FilamentCounter/README.md

 ## Purpose
 This FIJI Plugin expect input files in an arbitrary folder structure.
 The program will process all the .tif files and create the result.csv files for each folder recursively.
-The input file should contain a ROI (see the example below).
+The input file should contain a ROI (you can find an example in the ExampleData folder).
 ![Input *.tif image example](./ImagesForDocumentation/Input.jpg)
 This plugin:
 * Create linear ROIS inside the defined area.